jonasschneider/muster/README.md

 ## Motivation

 The Heroku platform allows attaching a syslog drain to capture application and platform logs.
-However, messages received over this drain are not monotonical in time.
-This means that it's perfectly possible for you to receive a message timestamped with `1` after you received a message timestamped with `2`.
+However, syslog packets received over this drain aren't monotonic in time.
+This means that it's perfectly possible for you to receive a packet timestamped with `1` after you received a packet timestamped with `2`.

 While this behaviour may or may not be a bug in the grand scheme of things, it becomes irritating when dealing with a service that relies on log ingestion order, such as Papertrail.
 It also violates the definition of logs given in Heroku's 12factor app manifesto: ["Logs are the stream of aggregated, time-ordered events \[...\]"](http://12factor.net/logs).

-So I decided to try and fix it.
+So I decided to fix it.